EnergyChallenge/EnergyChallenge/README.md

 # EnergyChallenge

-The **EnergyChallenge** is a web application to motivate members of organizations (like universities, companies,...) to save in their daily environment.
+The **EnergyChallenge** is a web application to motivate members of organizations (like universities, companies,...) to save energy in their daily environment.

 Organization members can log in to the app and select what acitivies they did to save energy. (e.g. using the stairs instead of the elevator) The users are getting points for every acitivity they did and based on this a ranging can be generated.